Last updated on March 6, 2026

 Another big part of the backlash was because these cards were black bordered.
 This meant they essentially invaded the Magic universe in a really annoying way.
 Things like the My Little Pony or Transformers cards were all silver bordered.
 They were promo cards used by Hasbro to promote other products and they were illegal in every format.
 Having the TWD cards be black bordered meant they were tournament-legal, which affected the meta and the overall feeling of the game.

-The main argument I’ve seen so far is that since Magic has already expanded beyond its own limits with novels, comics, video games (remember Legends?
+One of the main arguments I see is that since Magic has already expanded beyond its own limits with novels, comics, video games (remember Magic Legends?
 That went well), and even D&D modules.
-It would be reasonable to bring other media into Magic.
-This might also attract fans of those other products into MTG and increase sales.
+It is reasonable to bring other media into Magic.

 Rule of Law | Illustration by Scott M. Fischer